On the Motivic Homotopy Type of Algebraic Stacks: Applications to Motivic homotopy theory of algebraic stack

-Recently, two different definitions of motivic homotopy category for stacks have appeared in literature.
+Recently, two different definitions of the stable motivic homotopy category for stacks have appeared in literature.
 The limit-extended category $SH_\lhd(\sX)$ in \cite{khan2021generalized} and the category $SH_{ext}^{\otimes}(\sX)$ in \cite{chow21} that is extended from schemes to stacks having Nisnevich local sections.
 In \cite{chow21} it is proved that the two definition are equivalent whenever the stack admits a smooth-Nisnevich covering.
-As coverings such always exist for quasi-separated stacks by Theorem \ref{theorem-main}, we have a strengthening of \cite[Corollary 2.5.4]{chow21}.
+As coverings such always exist for algebraic stacks by Theorem \ref{MT}, we have a strengthening of \cite[Corollary 2.5.4]{chow21}.